As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 The urban poor, already often in hotter environments and already at higher risk for health problems, will have a harder time escaping climate change.

 "It is the most significant public health problem that we have.
 It's going to be here for a long time.
-And it's getting worse," says Benjamin.
+And it's getting worse," Benjamin says.

-There are strategies to cool down a city: investing in public transit, designing roofs that reflect sunlight and planting more trees, among others.
+There are strategies to cool down a city: investing in public transit, designing roofs that reflect sunlight, and planting more trees, among others.

 In Baltimore, the city is working to combat urban heat.
 The government has installed cool roofs, turned vacant lots into community green space and strategically planted and maintained trees in low-income neighborhoods, among other initiatives.
-But the city's own arborist told the Howard Center that Baltimore is not on track to meet its goal of increasing the tree canopy to 40 percent by 2037.
+But the city's own arborist told the Howard Center that Baltimore is not on track to meet its goal of increasing the tree canopy to 40% by 2037.

 "We're doing a lot with a little," says Anne Draddy, the city's sustainability coordinator.